GitGuru4DevOps-Venkatesh/Basic-Linux-Commands-used-in-Devops/README.md

 This table summarizes the creation of directories and files as described in your original request.

 Command to do the above sample cloning Project here:
-You've described a series of steps to create directories and files.
+Series of steps to create directories and files.
 Here's how you can do it:

 1. Create the main branch directory:
    ```